elleem/reading-notes/401/reading05.md

 ### Big O: Analysis of Algorithm Efficiency

+Notation that describes the efficiency of an algorithm or function, based on time and space.

+We are looking at worst case of efficiency, using input size, units of measurement, orders of growth, best, worst and average case.

+n refers to the input size value, the higher this number, there will be an increase in time and space.

+Time:
+1. milliseconds from the start to the end
+2. the number of operations that are executed (lines of code)
+3. the number of basic operations (the most time consuming operation within the inner most loop)

+Memory:
+1. needed to hold code for the algorithm.
+2. for the input
+3. for the output
+4. needed to hold working space during the calculation (including stack space)

+Constant = 1
+Logarithmic = lgn, as complexity decreases the greater our value of n Linear = n
+Linearithmic complexity = n*lgn, growth rate of n by lorarithmic Quadratic = n^2, nested for loop
+Cubic complexity = n^3, even more for loops Factorial/exponential complexity = n!, extreme calculations!

 ### Linked Lists

 Sequence of Nodes that connected to each other.
 Each Node references the next Node in the link.